 CMS has industry leading experts that can help you manage your business response to the Covid-19 pandemic and advise on how to comply with your regulatory obligations given the pressures caused by this crisis.
 We also have a specialist team who advise on all aspects of regulation impacting Payment Firms and can advise on any questions with respect to your current and future regulatory obligations.

-Co-authored by Niresh Sri Rajkumar
+Article co-authored by Niresh Sri Rajkumar.

 This article was first published in Thomson Reuters on 1 June 2020.